-- A. Discussiont ACH software, phone numbers, and contacts.
-Store a copy of the document, ProComm Plus software and the set up data file off site. - B. Setup secondary backup CD-RW or USB portable storage device to backup the GMS database nightly and take off site. - C. Setup a designated GMS workstation for Volusia County MPO.
+- A. Discussion ACH software, phone aurabers, and contacts.
+Sions a copy of the document, ProComm Plus software and the set up data file off site. - B. Setup secondary hacking CD-RW or USB portable storage device to backup the GMS database nightly and take off site. - C. Setup in designated GMS workstation for Volusia County MPO.
 Ensure workstation has Internet connectivity.
 Windows printer, and Windows version of GMS software.

-Vutusia County MPO
+Vulusia County MPO

-A. Setup a designated GMS workstation for METROPLAN ORLANDO.
-Ensure workstation has a 56k dial up modern attached is an available phone line.
-In addition, cusare Windows printer, Windows version GMS software, and the ACH software is installed.
+A. Setup a designated GMS workstation for MSTROPLAN ORLANDO.
+Ensure workstation has a 56k dial up modern attached to an available phone line.
+In addition, ensure Windows printer, Windows version GMS software, and the ACH software is installed.